darktable-org/dtdocs/content/module-reference/processing-modules/filmic-rgb.md

 : The target black luminance parameter sets the ground-level black of the target medium.
 By default it is set to the minimum non-zero value that can be encoded by the available number of bits in the output color space.
 Reducing it to zero means that some non-zero luminances will be mapped to 0 in the output, potentially losing some detail in the very darkest parts of the shadows.
 Increasing this slider will produce raised, faded blacks that can provide something of a "retro" look.

-target middle-gray
+target middle-gray (hidden by default)
 : This is the middle-gray of the output medium that is used as a target for the S-curve's central node.
 On gamma-corrected media, the actual gray is computed with the gamma correction (middle-gray^(1/gamma)), so a middle-gray parameter of 18% with a gamma of 2.2 gives an actual middle-gray target of 45.87%.
+This control is hidden by default as it is essentially a duplication of the _exposure_ control within the [_exposure_](./exposure.md) module.
+You should use this module to set an appropriate mid-gray value before tone mapping with _filmic rgb_.

 target white luminance
 : This parameter allows you to set the ceiling level white of the target medium.
 Set it lower than 100% if you want dampened, muted whites to achieve a retro look.